Spans

 The tracer will now check whether we should sample this time and thus keep track of everything happening within the application.

-We recommend you use the application lifecycle events as the root span of an application.
-As an added bonus, this will also automatically start a trace for you:
+We recommend you use the lifecycle as the root of your application.
+This will automatically start and end a trace for you:

 // Run your application